Reproductive health and fertility

 • Abortion

-If you decide to end a pregnancy it’s known as an abortion, or termination of pregnancy.
-Having an abortion is your decision.
+If you decide to end a pregnancy, it’s known as an abortion, or termination of pregnancy.
 Deciding to have an abortion may be difficult.
 You may feel lots of different emotions.
-It might help to talk to someone you feel close to.
-Getting extra information and support may also be helpful.
-Everyone who asks for an abortion can speak to a trained pregnancy counsellor about their options.
+It might help to talk to someone you feel close to, but you do not have to.
+Having an abortion is your decision.

 You can take medicines or have surgery to have an abortion.
-Having an abortion is a safe procedure.
-Your healthcare professional will talk to you about any risks.
-There are some things to consider if you’re living with Crohn’s or Colitis:
+Your healthcare professional will talk to you about any risks beforehand.

 • If you are taking steroids, you must tell the healthcare professional caring for you during your abortion.
 You may need extra checks or monitoring.